 2. Comic Rocket

-Comic Rocket has a website and an Android app.
+Comic Rocket has a website.
 It’s basically a tracker for webcomics.
 You can follow webcomics and mark issues as read.
 This is great if you’re planning to binge read all 9000+ issues of Dilbert.
 Comic Reader, unlike RSS and other apps, doesn’t present just the image or the comic.
 When you start reading a comic, you’ll actually be taken to the original web page with a Comic Rocket wrapper around it.
-It’s the same with the Android app.

 But because you’re going directly to the website, you can count on a reliable experience.
 Comic Rocket has an “Archive Binge Read” feature where you can binge read old webcomics.
 It will send you 10 back issues via RSS everyday.